• 0

 Planting a hedge really is quite simple.
 It does take some consideration and effort but once you have put the planning in the chances of success rise significantly.
 Not only are you providing a screen and windbreak but you are encouraging wildlife that will feed, take home and shelter in your new beautiful hedge.

 As a final bonus, hedges can add a real design edge to your garden design.
-So really is not excuse for not considering adding a hedge in your garden to replace a fence or dead area!
+There is no excuse for not considering adding a hedge in your garden to replace a fence or dead area!

 Viva la hedge revolution!